-A small investment in pigs multiplies and completely changes a family’s life in rural Cambodia.
+A small investment in pigs multiplies and eventually empowers a rural Cambodian family to build a much-needed new home.

 Khiem Moeun and her family were living with a number of challenges.
 She had eight family members living in a one-room thatch and bamboo home.
 Because of the cramped conditions, her three teenage children were often sick.
 They also had no way of traveling to school.